 Then it stopped again.

 I stood there in a daze for a moment, not exactly sure what I would have to do next.
-Apparently it was just long enough, because the door clicked locked and the water start flowing again.
+Apparently, it was just long enough, because the door clicked locked and the water starts flowing again.

 I admit I looked over the washer for a couple of minutes just to explore it.
 I had never had my hands on one, so I thought I’d familiarize myself a little bit while I had the chance.

 After packing my tools, I went out to write up the invoice.
 Actually, I already had it written up.
 I just fiddled around with my clipboard for a minute or two, then came back inside.

 “Looks like this is the damage,” I said handing the customer my first invoice ever!

 “Who do you want me to make the check out to?” he asked without batting an eye.